TatevKaren/TatevKaren-data-science-portfolio/README.md

 ## Case Study: Customer Churn Rate Analysis with Artificial Neural Networks

-**Why:** To estimate the churn rate of a bank customer in order to identify customers that are likely to leave the company and try to encourage them to stay by various marketing tools.<br>
+**Why:** To estimate the churn rate of a bank customer in order to identify customers that are likely to leave the company and try to encourage them to stay by various marketing tools.<br><br>
 **How:** Using customer behavour data to train Artifical Neural Network (ANN) to predict the probability of each customer leaving the company.<br>